 KH.
 Abdullah Syafi'i (1910-1985) emerged as a Betawi scholar deeply rooted in the classical Islamic tradition, having studied under local teachers such as Muallim Marzuki and several habaib.
 Despite this traditional background, his educational perspective reflected an acute awareness of the changing urban context of Jakarta.
-He recognized that Islamic education needed to adapt to modern social realities and equip Muslims to engage effectively with contemporary challenges (Choirin et al., 2023a).
+He recognized that Islamic education needed to adapt to modern social realities and equip Muslims to engage effectively with contemporary challenges (Choirin et al., 2023).
 Through this awareness, Syafi'i developed an educational model that later came to represent a synthesis between the pesantren tradition and the modernization of Islamic schooling.
 Bridging the gap between classical religious learning and formal institutional education in an urban setting.

 The steps of modernization began in 1933 when he founded a small madrasah and mosque in Matraman with his wife, Hj.
 Siti Roqayah.
-From this institution, the As-Syafi'iyah Islamic College was born which developed into a multi-level education network from kindergarten to higher education (A. Said Hasan Basri, 2021).
+From this institution, the As-Syafi'iyah Islamic College was born which developed into a multi-level education network from kindergarten to higher education (Basri, 2021).
 In 1963 he founded the As-Syafi'iyah Academy of Islamic Education (AKPI), the forerunner of the As-Syafi'iyah Islamic University (UIA).
 According to one of the administrators, in Jatiwaringin there are important branches: "In Jatiwaringin itself there are four institutions: traditional male and female boarding schools, orphan boarding schools, and the UI Asyafi'iyah campus...
-The Islamic boarding school survived from 1978 until today it still survives" (Interview of the Management of the As-Syafi'iyah Islamic Boarding School, October 1, 2025).
+The Islamic boarding school survived from 1978 until today it still survives" (As-Syafi'iyah Administration, personal communication October 1, 2025).

 The modernization of education initiated by KH.
 Abdullah Syafi'i is most clearly reflected in his integrated curriculum model.
 Rather than separating religious and general education, Syafi'i sought to combine the two within a unified institutional framework.
-Students at As-Syafi'iyah attend formal schooling, from kindergarten through senior high school, including special needs education (SLB), in the morning to noon, and continue with diniyah (religious) classes in the afternoon, where they study fiqh, tauhid, sirah nabawiyah, the Qur'an, and hadith.
+Students at As-Syafi'iyah attend formal schooling, from kindergarten through senior high school, including special needs education (SLB), in the morning to noon, and continue with diniyah

+(religious) classes in the afternoon, where they study fiqh, tauhid, sirah nabawiyah, the Qur'an, and hadith.
 As explained in an interview, "Formal schools are from elementary, junior high, and high school.
-Continuing in the daytime is diniyah... there are fiqh, tauhid, sirah nabawiyah, the Qur'an, hadith" (Interview with the Management of the As-Syafi'iyah Islamic Boarding School, October 1, 2025).
+Continuing in the daytime is diniyah... there are fiqh, tauhid, sirah nabawiyah, the Qur'an, hadith" ([As-Syafi'iyyah Administration, personal communication October 1, 2025](#)).

 This model aligns with broader currents of Islamic educational reform in 20th-century Indonesia, particularly the efforts to reconcile turath-based learning with modern pedagogical structures.
-However, unlike Pesantren Modern Gontor, which emphasizes intellectual discipline and modern boarding life with Arabic and English instruction (Alhamuddin, 2016; Zarkasyi, 2020), or Islamic universities that institutionalize the dual curriculum within state-accredited systems (Azra et al., 2010).
+However, unlike Pesantren Modern Gontor, which emphasizes intellectual discipline and modern boarding life with Arabic and English instruction or Islamic universities that institutionalize the dual curriculum within state-accredited systems ([Azra et al., 2010](#)).
 Syafi'i's approach localized modernization within the Betawi socio-cultural context.
 His system preserved traditional pesantren elements, such as kitab kuning studies and sanad transmission, while incorporating a formal schooling structure that granted students both state-recognized diplomas and local diniyah certificates.
 This synthesis demonstrates an adaptive form of modernization that remained grounded in Betawi religious identity while responding to the educational needs of an urban Muslim society.

 Furthermore, Abdullah Syafi'i added elements of practical skills to pesantren education.
 Students are not only tested in theory, but also must pass da'wah practice.
 The interview said, "at the end of the lesson...
 There are theoretical and practical tests.
 The practice is maharatul da'wah, maharatul MC, dhikr wa tahlil".
-This shows modernization that combines religious knowledge with social skills, so that graduates are ready to appear as dai and leaders of the ummah in modern Jakarta society (Interview of the Management of the As-Syafi'iyah Islamic Boarding School, October 1, 2025).
+This shows modernization that combines religious knowledge with social skills, so that graduates are ready to appear as dai and leaders of the ummah in modern Jakarta society ([As-Syafi'iyyah Administration, personal communication October 1, 2025](#)).